raregem1/alx-system_engineering-devops/0x00-shell_basics/README.md

-the script displays current directory contents including hidden files
+the script displays current directory contents in long format with user and group IDs displayed numerically and hidden files